Synss/pyhard2/documentation/index.rst

 - pyserial_: Multiplatform Serial Port Module for Python (Win32, Jython, Linux, BSD and more).
-- PyQt4_: version 4.8 or higher (modules :mod:`pyhard2.ctrlr` and
+- PyQt4_: version 4.8 or higher.
-  :mod:`pyhard2.dashboard` only).

 .. _pyserial: http://pyserial.sourceforge.net
 .. _PyQt4: http://www.riverbankcomputing.com/software/pyqt/download

-and works well with, at least,
+and optionally on

 - numpy_ and scipy_: Scientific computing tools for Python
   (used in the module :mod:`pyhard2.driver.daq`).
 - matplotlib_: Python plotting.
 - pyyaml_: YAML implementations for Python (recommended).
+- ezodf_: create new or open existing OpenDocumentFormat files.
 - comedi_: Linux control and measurement device interface (used on Linux, in the module :mod:`pyhard2.driver.daq`), or
 - pylibnidaqmx_: a Python wrapper to libnidaqmx library (used on Windows